YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

-## 3. BACKUP AND RESTORE
+## 3. BACKUP AND RESTORE PROJECTS DATA
 You could easily add those commands to your crontab for scheduled execution - remember to add the absolution patch of the qto.sh entry script.
+Anything you perform as shell action in qto could be applied not only to the current product instance dir, but also any other project instance dir, which has a directory structure, which is compatible with the current qto product.

 ### 3.1.
 Load database connectivity configuration securely
 Qto provides you with the means and tools to work on tens of databases, yet one at the time.
 Thus once you open a shell to run the tools you must have the connectivity to the database you want to work on.

-     # source the db configuration setting func
     source lib/bash/funcs/export-json-section-vars.sh

-    # load the product instance configuration details by calling that func
+    # optionally use a different project than the current product instance dir
+    export PROJ_INSTANCE_DIR=/hos/opt/kone/kone-qto

+    # optionally use a differnt configuration file for this proj instance dir
+    export PROJ_CONF_FILE=/hos/opt/org/org-qto/cnf/env/tst.env.json

+    # load the env vars from this project
-    doExportJsonSectionVars cnf/env/tst.env.json '.env.db'
+    doExportJsonSectionVars $PROJ_CONF_FILE '.env.db'

-    # set the psql alias having all the connectivity details for the instance db
+    # set the psql with the correct credentials valid ONLY for this proj
     alias psql="PGPASSWORD=${postgres_db_useradmin_pw:-} psql -v -t -X -w -U ${postgres_db_useradmin:-} --port $postgres_db_port --host $postgres_db_host"

     # now you can run any psql